infominer33/infominer33.github.io/_pages/about.md

 Information Was Meant to be Free.
 {: .notice--success}

 I know anonymity isn't in fashion..
-I hear because some folk figured out they could make more money by using their name.
+I heared because some folk figured out they could make more money by using their name.

-Also that in the beginning people were anon, out of fear that the govt would persecute Bitcoiners.. so where that is obviously not happening and it's more legitimized, then yes more people want their name associated with it.
+Also in the beginning people were anon out of fear that the govt would persecute Bitcoiners.. so where that is obviously not happening and it's more legitimized, then yes more people want their name associated with it.

 Well.. that aint me.
 Throughout my life, any efforts I've made towards attention\approval seeking have only led to frustration.